Developmental language disorder: Prevalence

 Epidemiological studies of children in the US and the UK converge in estimating the prevalence of DLD in five-year-olds at around 7%.
-Recently, an Australian population based study demonstrated comparable prevalence of DLD amongst 10 year-old children.
+Recently, an Australian population-based study demonstrated comparable prevalence of DLD amongst 10 year-old children.
 Therefore, the prevalence is about one in every 15 children.
 By these statistics, in a classroom of 30 students, 2 would have DLD.
 In research by Tomblin et al., prevalence of DLD in racial/ethnic groups was highest in Native Americans, with African Americans being the next highest, followed by Hispanic people, and then White people.
 No students of Asian descent presented with DLD; however, other research does indicate that DLD is present in children of Asian descent.

 Research

 Much research has focused on trying to identify what makes language learning difficult for some children.
 A major divide is between theories that attribute the difficulties to a low-level problem with auditory temporal processing, and those that propose there is a deficit in a specialised language-learning system.
 Other accounts emphasise deficits in specific aspects of learning and memory.
 It can be difficult to choose between theories because they do not always make distinctive predictions, and there is considerable heterogeneity among children with DLD.
 It has also been suggested that DLD may only arise when more than one underlying deficit is present.

+Research has also suggested that peer nominations reveal differences in social understanding between children with DLD and their typically developing peers, as evidenced by the unequal distribution of peer acknowledgments.
+Research on peer and friendship acknowledgments offers insight into the relationship between language development and peer interactions.
+Children with DLD experience lower levels of acceptance, particularly during the early school years, as indicated by peer nominations.
+Improvement in peer acknowledgments may not be solely attributed to language and communication interventions, suggesting that other factors influence friendships.
+Findings from social cognition tasks, the tendency for children with DLD to receive more positive peer nominations, and the discrepancies in their friendship acknowledgments collectively suggest that the ability to comprehend others and identify peers as friends may significantly impact social connections.